middyjs/middy/docs/PROPOSAL.md

 - [ ] update avj to support draft-2019-09
 - [ ] Native router?
 - [ ] get headers using caseless https://www.npmjs.com/package/caseless
+- [ ] Update linting
+- [x] possible to 3rd party api pass a promise to save to context
 - [ ] Documentation
   - [ ] Example using AWS X-Ray
   - [ ] Example using fips 140-2